Application Integration

 Exceptions and Errors

-A special celpy.EvalError exception can be used in an extension function to permit CEL’s short-circuit logic processing to silence this exception.
+A special celpy.CELEvalError exception can be used in an extension function to permit CEL’s short-circuit logic processing to check and ignore an exception.
 See the https://github.com/google/cel-go/blob/master/README.md#partial-state for more examples of how the short-circuit (partial state) operations work.

-An extension function must return a celpy.EvalError object to allow processing to continue in spite of an uncomputable value.
+An extension function can return a celpy.CELEvalError object instead of raising it.
+This can allow processing to continue in spite of an uncomputable value.

 from celpy import *